cybersamurai2410/ReAct_Agent/README.md

 # ReAct_Agent
-Reason + Act agentic architecture with LLMs.
+Implemented ReAct (React + Act) agentic architecture allowing an LLM to demonstrate Chain-of-Thought reasoning with access to tools for a given prompt.